How much does a Toyota car service cost?Get a free quote now

 See how it works

+Of course, you know you need to get it done.
 Not checking that your car’s in good working order could lead to bigger problems.
-But you don’t want to spend a small fortune on your total Toyota car service cost in dealers near you, or be ripped off if there are any additional charges.
+But you don’t want to spend a small fortune on your Toyota car service or be ripped off if there are any repair costs.

-To give you an idea, the average Toyota maintenance cost in the UK ranges from £75 to £750, but your Toyota servicing expert might charge more or less.
-Prices vary depending on the mechanical problem, the car's location, and any specialist parts or equipment that might be needed.
+To give you an idea, the average Toyota maintenance cost in Australia ranges from $60-$150, but your Toyota servicing expert might charge more or less.
+Prices vary depending on the mechanical problem, where the car is, and any specialist parts or equipment that might be needed.

-This guide breaks down everything you need to know about Toyota car service prices in the UK.
-By the end, you’ll have a clearer idea around how much you can expect to pay, and so you can easily find the right mechanic for your budget.
+This guide breaks down everything you need to know about Toyota car service prices in Australia.
+By the end, you’ll have a clearer idea around how much you can expect to pay and so you can easily find the right mechanic for your budget.

 When to book your Toyota service

-The age, condition, and everyday usage of your Toyota will help you decide when to take your car in.
+The age, condition, and everyday useage of your Toyota will help you decide when to take your car in.
 When considering how often your Toyota should be serviced, keep three things in mind:

-- Refer to the Toyota service schedule and handbook.
 Otherwise known as the owner’s manual, this is where you’ll find manufacturer guidance on a range of things, including recommendations around when your car should be serviced.
-For example, it might be every few months or when your car’s clocked a certain number of kilometres.
+For example, it might be every few months or when your car’s clocked a certain number of kms.

 What happens during a standard car service?